- Format body

 select the table, and copy it to the clipboard again).

-inside the box, unless you have fixed the sizes of columns.)
+resize automatically inside the box, unless you have fixed the sizes of

-choosing Select Box from the context menu.
-(Eight "drag
+and choosing Select Box from the context menu.
+(Eight "drag handles"

-etc. You should experiment with the various options to get the effect you
+should experiment with the various options to get the effect you

 are not currently editing a box, you can also double-click on the [Box]